 After hiring him his manager tripled his turnover and now he doesn’t have to work anymore.
 He’s enjoying lots of fishing time and family time.

-It was 4 years ago he attend the 8 month Academy of Business Mastery business course, and he only had one employee and a turnover of about $400,000 back then, so things have progressed well for him (considering he had no other training since).
+It was a few years ago he attend the 8 month Academy of Business Mastery business course – now superceced by the Business Freedom Mentoring, and he only had one employee and a turnover of about $400,000 back then, so things have progressed well for him (considering he had no other training since).

 How long do you intend to keep working?
 All your life until you retire, or would you prefer 12 months time?